Life Lesson #1

-One night Wayne pulls up to my house on his motorcycle in the suburb of Lincoln Park, MI.
+One night WK pulls up to my house on his motorcycle in the suburb of Lincoln Park, MI.
 I was in between gigs.
 He came to ask me to sit in for their drummer Bob Gaspar, as he was growing tired of the direction the Motor City Five were heading in.
 It was the infamous Crystal Bar where the cast of MC5 characters became carved in stone.
 I said, yeah sure, I’m in, and that was my very first gig in the MC5.
 They gave me a toilet plunger as my membership ring.

 Life Lesson #2

 Keep an open mind to possibilities.
 One may be an opportunity of a lifetime.

 We were so determined to reach as many people with our show, that playing for free was the most successful option in those genesis days.
 We’d play anywhere.
 I mean anywhere.
 Before we met John Sinclair we had a few part time mangers.
 None of them could keep up with us we were so wild.

 We released “I Can Only Give You Everything.”
 We intended to release our cover of Van Morrison’s “Gloria”, but the damn “Shadows of Night” beat us to it by 3 months.
 It went to number one across the nation.
 We were pissed.
 Extremely pissed.
 Our version was hot, and we got beat by the clock.
 This kind of thing can happen all the time.

 It is now 1966, and the band starts to get some paying gigs.
 We played on the Bob-lo boat.
 Bob-lo was an amusement park on an island.
 MC5, the cruise band!
 Ha, ha.